rh-writers/technical-writing-course-brno/README.md

 **Course overview:** https://research.redhat.com/courses/muni-techwriting-spring2023/

 ## Information only for MUNI students - spring 2023
-For information about assesment, homework and grading, see [Information for MUNI students]
+For information about assesment, homework and grading, see [Information for MUNI students - spring 2023](MUNI-students-spring2023.pdf)

 ## Lecture Overview
 The lecture overview is only **tentative**.